apperph/devops-technical-challenge/README.md

 ## Basics
 **The rules of this challenge is simple**

+* Please complete the code in your own github repository and submit a pull request.
+Please create your own repository.
+&nbsp;
 * What you will build should satisfy the challenge statement/requirements.
 &nbsp;
 * Your code should be human readable and uses intellectual words.